 - Assignment Ruleset: For Distro product and Queues, a rule or set of rules based on fields from the CRM that determine whether a prospect's values match or not.
 E.g.: Contact.FirstName = John

-- Standard User: An end-user who has access to their own personal settings but cannot access the Admin portal.
+- Standard User: An end-user with access to their personal settings but cannot access the Admin portal.

 - Super Admin: A user who has permissions full permissions to all workspaces, global integrations, and global settings.
 This user can make other super admins or workspace admins.